hpsaturn/ESPNowCam/README.md

 ESPNowCam library, is a straightforward video streamer for popular ESP32Cam models, leveraging the ESPNow protocol.
 No need for IPs, routers, or credentials—keeping it simple! :D

+**This library is for general purpose**, as it receives pointers to data, such as buffers, strings, images, or any byte-formatted content.
+This versatility allows you to transmit larger packages.
+For example, a buffer of 4000 bytes takes approximately 1/9 of a second, achieving a frame rate of around 9FPS

 <table>
   <tr>
     <td>